Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A consultant is reviewing a recent activation using engagement-based related attributes but is not seeing any related attributes in their payload for the majority of their segment members.
 Which two areas should the consultant review to help troubleshoot this issue?
 Choose 2 answers

-- [x] The related engagement events accurred within the last 90 days.
+- [x] The related engagement events occurred within the last 90 days.
 - [ ] The activations are referencing segments that segment on profile data rather than engagement data.
 - [x] The correct path is selected for the related attributes.
 - [ ] The activated profiles have a Unified Contact Point.